-Overview: Snowflake was founded in the late-1800s and sits at 5,610 feet above sea level in eastern Arizona.
-It is a remote place, 115 miles from Flagstaff, but it has grown by 5% in the last decade.
+Snowflake was founded in the late-1800s and sits at 5,610 feet above sea level in eastern Arizona.
+It is a remote place, about 115 miles from Flagstaff.

 Climate: Summer temperatures are in the 70s and 80s, and winter temperatures are in the teens, 20s and 30s.
 On average, the area receives 12 inches of rain and 17 inches of snow per year.
 Winds can be fierce.

 At Least One Hospital Accepts Medicare Patients?
 No

 At Least One Hospital Accredited by Joint Commission?
 No. The closest hospital is in Show Low, seven miles away, and the nearest accredited hospital is in Whiteriver, 45 miles away.

 Public Transit: No

 Public Library: Yes

 Is Arizona Considered Tax Friendly for Retirement?
 Yes